skaldlabs/skald/docs/models.md

 #### Usage Limits

 - `null` values represent unlimited usage
-- Limits are enforced at API endpoints via decorators
+- Limits are tracked at API endpoints via decorators
+- Email alerts are sent at 80% and 100% usage thresholds
+- Usage is **not blocked** when limits are exceeded
+- Overage usage is charged at the end of the billing period
-- See `decorators/usage_decorators.py` for enforcement
+- See `decorators/usage_decorators.py` for tracking implementation

 ---